iamtheblackunicorn/cli/README.md

 ## About :books:

 Some time ago, I wanted to make a command-line tool in Dart.
-This is when I noticed that I didn't have a clue about how to make a responsive and "classic" command-line app. *CLI* covers this need. it allows you to make command-line apps in the way you are used to from GNU programs.
+This is when I noticed that I didn't have a clue about how to make a responsive and "classic" command-line app. *CLI* covers this need.
+It allows you to make command-line apps in the way you are used to from GNU programs.
 Flags like `--help` or `--version` are provided out of the box.

 ## Installation :inbox_tray: